What's the Difference Between Sgraffito and Mishima?

 Isn’t the final product just perfection?

 What is Mishima?

-Mishima on the other hand, is essentially the opposite of sgraffito, as you inlay the slip or underglaze, or fill in the color, rather than scratch the top layer away to reveal it.
+Mishima on the other hand, is essentially the opposite of sgraffito.
+With this technique, you inlay the slip or underglaze — or fill in the color — rather than scratch the top layer away to reveal it.
 Mishima is a city in Japan, but the Mishima technique can actually be traced back to Korea.